WHERE TO STAY IN GEORGE TOWN

 George Town is also home to a great variety of historic buildings representing various ethnicities: Malays, Chinese, Arabs, Indians, and English.

-We went to the Upside Down Museum after recommendations of a friend of ours.
+We went to the Upside Down Museum after the recommendations of a friend of ours.

 You explore the rooms of a house where all the furniture is upside down…